 We welcomed a pair of cats from Belgium.

 We know visitors to the Highlands care about the environment and so do we.
-When we bought the house in 2014, the EPC rating was a D. We wanted to the house to be as carbon neutral as possible so installed 4kW of solar panels and an air source heat pump using some of our own generations to heat the house and provide hot water.
+When we bought the house in 2014, the EPC rating was a D. We wanted to the house to be as carbon neutral as possible so installed 4kW of solar panels and an air source heat pump so we use some of our own generation to heat the house and provide hot water.
 We have also replaced all the glazing with modern double glazed units.
 We minimise the use of harmful chemicals and ask guests help too.